dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/webassembly-deployment-layout.md

 :::moniker range=">= aspnetcore-8.0"

 This article explains how to customize Blazor WebAssembly deployments when the [Webcil packaging format for .NET assemblies is disabled](xref:blazor/host-and-deploy/webassembly#webcil-packaging-format-for-net-assemblies).
+The app's DLLs are packaged into a multipart bundle file and downloaded together.

 :::moniker-end